Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Conclusion

 \item \textbf{Entropy:} The analysis reveals that the entropy of the shell's region is directly proportional to the thickness of the shell.
 Likewise, we examine the entropy of the shell as we vary its thickness for different values of the cloud of strings.
 This investigation is depicted in the right plot of Fig. (\ref{p}).
 It is worth noting that the entropy increases as both the thickness and the cloud of strings parameter increase. \end{enumerate} \end{itemize}

-It is concluded that the gravastar solutions in the presence of cloud of strings and quintessence fields having attractive features.
-We have developed a singularity free solution which is physically acceptable.
-It is interesting to mention that the developed exact novel solutions are reduced to the exact Mazur and Mottola model in the absence of cloud of strings and quintessence fields.
+{In the presence of a cloud of strings and quintessence fields, gravastar solutions are determined to possess desirable properties.
+An improvement in the cloud of strings parameter is favorably connected with gravastar stability, but an increase in the quintessence field parameter is adversely correlated.} We have developed a singularity-free solution that is physically acceptable.
+It is interesting to mention that the developed exact novel solutions are reduced to the exact Mazur and Mottola model in the absence of the cloud of strings and quintessence fields. {In future, this work can be extended for the choice of perfect fluid dark matter.
+It would be very interesting to explore the physical configuration of gravastars in the background of both perfect fluid dark matter and cloud of strings by using conformal approach.}